asr1/digital-garden/src/site/notes/Reading and Writing/Books/The Non-Designers Book of Design.md

 - **Widows** are when the last line of a paragraph has fewer than 7 characters.
 This is bad.
 WORSE is having part of a word and having the last line be just part of a hyphenated word.
 - **Orphans** are when the last line of a word is at the top of a new column or page.
 Also bad.
 - Adjust tracking or copy to fix both.

+### Misc

+- Punctuation should match.
+If you have a word that's italic, bold, or in a different font, the following punctuation should be the same style. **This applies to bold colons!**
+- Parens: if the whole parenthetical stands alone, the . goes inside.
+Otherwise it goes outside.
+- Paragraph indents should be one em, not 1/2 an inch, not 5 spaces.
+One em. —
+- Use either space between grafs or an indent, not both.
+- Don't indent the first graf.
+- If you must set text inside a box., leave much padding.
+- Bullets, not hyphens!
+Or a wingding!

+### Combining Typefaces

+*Per Clayton Notestine, the secret to fantastic RPG layout is great Typography ([source](https://twitter.com/ClayNotestine/status/1669087206290386944)).
+He's also said that the #1 trick to great TTRPG visual design is remixing, stealing, and mimicking ([source](https://twitter.com/ClayNotestine/status/1354867271387271170)).*

+3 types of relationship:
+- Concordant
+	- No variety.
+It's formal, if a bit dull.
+	- One type family, little variety in style, size, weight, etc.
+- Conflicting
+	- Similar typefaces, not exactly the same.
+	- Disturbing, like a little contrast but not enough.
+	- Is it intentional?
+Who can say.
+- Contrasting!
+	- Bold, brash, great
+	- Clearly distinct typefaces intentionally mixed.

+#### Concordant

+Not bad, just bland and formal.
+Use some italic, maybe vary the size a little.
+It works.

+This is playing it safe.

+Do it consciously.

+#### Conflict

+2 or more typefaces that are similar, but not different enough.

+You don't want to try to match with something similar.
+It'll look like a mistake.

+The similarities fight.

+Avoid always.

+#### Contrast

+Fun!

+Make it **obvious**.
+"Whatever you write, try to make it sound like you wrote it that way on purpose."

+- Size
+- Weight
+- Structure
+- Form
+- Direction
+- Color

+It's not the differences that cause problems, it's the similarities!

+**Don't be a wimp!**

+### Typefaces

+Key to combining is to understand similarities and differences.

+Broadly 6 categories.
+*of course there are exceptions.
+Categories are useful.
+See also [[Reading and Writing/Books/Women Fire And Dangerous Things\|Women Fire And Dangerous Things]]*

+- Oldstyle
+- Modern
+- Slab Serif
+- Sans Serif
+- Script
+- Decorative
+	- Including Grungy

+#### Oldstyle

+Based on scribal handwriting.
+Angled Serifs
+Diagonal stress

+(stress is the line between thinnest parts of curved strokes)

+Rarely any distinguishing characteristics.

+Good for body copy.

+- Times
+- Garamond
+- Goudy
+- Bell
+- etc

+#### Modern

+Mechanical.
+Thin, horizontal serifs.
+Radical thick/thin transition
+Vertical stress

+Cold, elegant

+Striking when large.
+Headline, not good for body.

+- Bodoni
+- Didot
+- Walbaum
+- Modern No. 20

+#### Slab Serif

+Little thick/thin transition
+Made the thin parts of modern thicker.
+Used in advertising.

+Very readable
+Good for children's books
+Darker page, easy to see at a distance.

+- New Century Schoolbook
+- Memphis
+- Clarendon

+#### Sans Serif

+No serifs
+Often no thin/thick transition; same thickness all around

+- Folio
+- Modernica Light
+- Brandon Grotesque
+- Transat Text

+Don't use Arial or Helvetica or Verdana, use a sans serif family that includes a strong, heavy, black face.
+Like those above.
+They have weights that go from light to extra black.

+Eye-catching!

+Often used for screens / digital work.

+> [!warning] Combining with sans serif
+> It can be tricky to combine with sans serif fonts, especially those like Optima which have stresses.
+Why?
+The similarities!
+>
+> Thick / thin strokes are similar to serif
+> Lack of serif looks more like other sans serif.
+> So be careful if your sans serif fonts have thick/thin transitions (i.e. stresses)!

+#### Script

+Look handlettered with calligraphy pen

+Lots of subcategories (connect / don't, hand printing, traditional calligraphic, etc.)

+Use them **sparingly**, and never as blocks of text and NEVER NEVER as all caps.

+Use them large!

+- Peory
+- Adorn Bouquet
+- Bookeyed Sadie
+- Emily Austin
+- Thirsty Rough Light

+#### Decorative

+NOT for body copy.

+Fun, distinctive, whimsical.

+Limited use.

+- Matchwood
+- The Wall
+- Horst Scarlett
+- Sybil Green
+- Flyswim (!)

+Go beyond initial impression: if one strikes you as informat, use it in a formal situation.
+If you get wild west vibes, try it in corporate or flower shops (?)

+They can carry emotions, including very different connotations than your first impression. (???)

+Great for like instagram style aphorism posts.

+#### In all things, be intentional

+Keep your eyes open, and state the problems in words.
+You can't solve them until you can state them!

+Look for things like x-height and descendors!

+Start noticing!

+### Combining Typefaces

+All about contrasts:

+- Size
+- Weight
+- Structure
+- Form
+- Direction
+- Color

+Contrasts enhance communication AND aesthetics

 ---